sudhiry/workflow-mgmt/README.md

-# Create workflow management from scratch
+# Workflow management from scratch

 ## Stage 1
 Initial stage assume a workflow is just like any other API.